Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Guidelines and Notes for Practical Computation

-If one somehow has to use the CG to solve an inconsistent and indefinite problem (e.g., \eqref{discrete neumann problem, contaminated}), terminating the iterations early is essential. \end{nt}
+\begin{nt}[on the use of CG for MN and MNLS solutions] CG converges to the minimal norm solution on a consistent and semi-definite system.
+However CG may converge towards the minimal norm least squares solution on an inconsistent and semi-definite system before it blows up. \end{nt}

+On a consistent and semi-definite system, CG coverages \textit{to} the minimal norm solution \citep{kammerer1972convergence,hestenes2012conjugate}.
+However, for an inconsistent and semi-definite problem of \eqref{discrete neumann problem}, using CG is risky.
+It may converge \textit{towards} the MNLS solution and it is almost guaranteed to blow up after certain iterations \citep{lim2024conjugate}.
+In this case, starting the CG iterations from $\hat{\vb{p}} = \vb{0}$ and terminating the iterations early is essential.

-This is presumably the practice of \citet{zigunov2024one}, which is effective in their tests; however, an optimal stopping criterion is not obvious: one should drive the residual as low as possible before the iteration diverges (see \citet{lim2024conjugate} for an in-depth discussion on the performance of CG and other common iterative solvers on an indefinite inconsistent system).
-This recent work indicates that CG is numerically unstable for inconsistent systems and it is not guaranteed to give a pseudo-inverse solution.
+CG steps starting from $\hat{\vb{p}} = \vb{0}$ angelology the SVD and can be viewed as an iterative (approximate) solver pursuing the MNLS solutions (see Appendix~\ref{sec: appendix: Tikonov and CG for SVD} and \cite{hanke2017conjugate}).
+This is presumably the practice of \citet{zigunov2024one}, which is effective in their tests; however, an optimal stopping criterion is not obvious: one should drive the residual as low as possible before the iteration diverges (see \citet{lim2024conjugate} for an in-depth discussion on the performance of CG and other common iterative solvers on an semi-definite inconsistent system.
+This recent work indicates that CG is numerically unstable for inconsistent systems and it is not guaranteed to give the actual pseudo-inverse solution).

-\begin{nt}[use a CR or MINRES solvers] Use a proper iterative solver, such as the Conjugate Residual (CR) or a minimum residual (MINRES) solver to solve the inconsistent \eqref{discrete neumann problem, contaminated} to ensure a converged solution. \end{nt}
+\begin{nt}[use a CR or MINRES solvers] Use a proper iterative solver, such as the Conjugate Residual (CR) or a minimum residual (MINRES) solver to solve an inconsistent problem of \eqref{discrete neumann problem} to ensure a converged solution. \end{nt}

 The key advantage of CR is that the norm of the residuals is monotonically decreasing, and it converges to the normal solution for an inconsistent system.
 Simple projection at the termination allows CR to recover the pseudo-inverse solution without diverging (see Algorithm 4 in \citet{lim2024conjugate}).
-A MINRES solver enjoys the same monotonic convergence.
+Some implementations of MINRES benefit from the same monotonic convergence.\footnote{The MINRES solver in \citet{lim2024conjugate} converges on an inconsistent semi-definite system, but MATLAB's \texttt{minres()} does not.}

+\begin{nt}[use good initial guess and preconditioning] If an iterative solver is used, there are two common strategies to accelerate the computation: starting the iteration from a good initial guess and/or applying preconditioning. \end{nt}